 Transportation Demand Management Strategies

-Less than .5 miles to a major transit route (15-min headway) 1
+Proximity to Transit Less than .5 miles to a major transit route (15-min headway) 1

-Proximity to Transit Less than .5 miles to a major transit stop (2 routes @ 15-min headway) 5
+Less than .5 miles to a major transit stop (2 routes @ 15-min headway) 5

 Less than .5 miles to Caltrain/Light Rail Station 8

 Affordable Housing 20% Affordable Housing Project 1

 40% Affordable Housing Project 2

 60% Affordable Housing Project 3

 80% Affordable Housing Project 4

 100% Affordable Housing Project 5

-T Proximity to tenant spa 2.
-Three sep g center consisting of at least three aces, or 1 Commercial Uses Less than .25 miles from: 1.
+T Proximity to Less than .5 miles from: 1.
 A shopping center consisting of at least three tenant spaces, or 2.
-Three separate retail/restaurant/service/recreational uses 3 Multi-Modal Facilities Access Improvements Close Gaps: Bicycle, Pedestrian, and/or transit access improvements (e.g. bike lanes) 3 Bicycle Facilities Provide an on-site bicycle repair station and secured bicycle parking 0.5 Proximity to Bicycle Share Less than .5 miles from a bicycle share hub with bicycles available to on-site residents 0.5 Wayfinding Station On-site kiosk or information center with multi-modal wayfinding information and transit information 0.5 Proximity to Car Share Less than .5 miles from a car share hub with cars available to on-site residents 0.5 TDM Coordination On-site TDM Coordinator (can be property manager) offering: multi-modal and wayfinding information, rideshare matching, walking/biking group coordination 0.5 and Communication Distribution of tra informational mat and annually to a 0.5 Provide VTA EcoPass (or a comparable program) membership to all residents for the first ten years following project completion 5 Transit Pass Programs Provide Caltrain Go Pass (or a comparable program) membership to all residents for the first ten years following project completion 10 Offer discounted transit passes (VTA or Caltrain) to residents for the first ten years following project completion 2 Bicycle or Car Providing private or pu or public bicycle share memberships to 0.5 Share Programs Providing private site residents or public car share memberships to on- 0.5
+Three separate retail/restaurant/service/recreational uses 1 Commercial Uses Less than .25 miles from: 1.
+A shopping center consisting of at least three tenant spaces, or 2.
+Three separate retail/restaurant/service/recreational uses 3 Multi-Modal Facilities Access Improvements Close Gaps: Bicycle, Pedestrian, and/or transit access improvements (e.g. bike lanes) 3 Bicycle Facilities Provide an on-site bicycle repair station and secured bicycle parking 0.5 Proximity to Bicycle Share Less than .5 miles from a bicycle share hub with bicycles available to on-site residents 0.5 Wayfinding Station On-site kiosk or information center with multi-modal wayfinding information and transit information 0.5 Proximity to Car Share Less than .5 miles from a car share hub with cars available to on-site residents 0.5 TDM Coordination On-site TDM Coordinator (can be property manager) offering: multi-modal and wayfinding information, rideshare matching, walking/biking group coordination 0.5 and Communication Distribution of transit, wayfinding and other TDM informational materials to new residents as they move in and annually to all residents 0.5 Provide VTA EcoPass (or a comparable program) membership to all residents for the first ten years following project completion Transit Pass Programs Provide Caltrain Go Pass (or a comparable program) membership to all residents for the first ten years following project completion 10 Offer discounted transit passes (VTA or Caltrain) to residents for the first ten years following project completion 2 Bicycle or Car Bicycle or Car Providing private or public bicycle share memberships to 0.5 Share Programs Providing private site residents or public car share memberships to on- 0.5